AirTag for Landscaping

 Common landscaping use cases

-Preventing jobsite walk-offs: Crews move fast between properties.
-Tools and equipment occasionally get left at the last property.
-A geofence around each active property fires an exit alert when the crew departs — if an AirTag-tagged tool doesn't leave with the crew, the alert surfaces before the crew is two properties down the route.
+Crews move fast between properties and occasionally leave tools at the last one.
+A geofence around each active property fires an exit alert when the crew departs — surfacing a missing tool before the crew is two properties down the route.

-Multi-crew tool rotation: Which crew has the stump grinder today?
+Which crew has the stump grinder today?
 The chipper?
 Specialty equipment that rotates between crews generates daily "where is it?" calls.
-With AirTag tracking, the map answers automatically.
+The map answers automatically.

 Mounting AirTags on landscape equipment